Withdrawing and unpublishing content, and labelling content from previous governments

 When to withdraw content

-Label content as ‘withdrawn’ when the information within it is not the most up to date version, or can’t be acted on anymore.
+Label content as ‘withdrawn’ when the information within it is not the most up to date version, or cannot be acted on anymore.
 For example if a scheme closes, you should withdraw the guidance and forms about it.
 Similarly, withdraw a press release or news story if it contains guidance that becomes incorrect.

 Users will still be able to view withdrawn content.
 It’ll remain on the site as a historical record of the scheme, but with a box explaining it’s no longer current.